-- 354. Requests for individuals to undergo resettlement activities post-discharge should be referred to the SDE on a 'case by case' basis, through the resettlement chain.
-If there is uncertainty in a particular case, TESRR should be consulted.
-This does not obviate COs' remit to grant SL access to resettlement activities unless prevented from doing so by critical operational reasons. - 355.
-Use of Standard Learning Credits during Deferred (Post-Discharge) Resettlement.
+- 357. Use of Standard Learning Credits during Deferred (Post-Discharge) Resettlement.
 SLC can be used once during Deferred Resettlement provided that the SL did not draw down the SLC in their last year of service.
-The use of the SLC during Deferred Resettlement is subject to the same regulations that would have applied if the SLC had been used pre-discharge. - 356.
+The use of the SLC during Deferred Resettlement is subject to the same regulations that would have applied if the SLC had been used pre-discharge. - 358.
 Conditions.
 Post-Discharge Resettlement is subject to the following: - a.
-Where possible, all SL are to receive their resettlement provision whilst inservice; Post-Discharge Resettlement is to be by exception. - b.
-The amount of GRT a SL is entitled to will be taken into account in calculating the due discharge date, irrespective of whether the resettlement provision is being taken pre- or post-release. - 357.
+Where possible, all SL are to receive their resettlement provision whilst in-service; Post-Discharge Resettlement is to be by exception. - b.
+The amount of GRT a SL is entitled to will be taken into account in calculating the due discharge date, irrespective of whether the resettlement provision is being taken pre- or post-release. - 359.
 Authorisation.
-Authorisation of Post-Discharge Resettlement on a 'case by case' basis is delegated to the respective sS SDE. - 358.
+Authorisation of Post-Discharge Resettlement on a 'case by case' basis is delegated to the respective sS SDE. - 360.
 Administration.
 Administrative procedures for Post-Discharge Resettlement vary between the individual Services.